greeneyedgeek/IoTSplitFlapClockAndWeather/README.md

 # SplitFlapClockAndWeather

+Work in Progress.

-An IoT split-flap clock and weather forecast.
+An IoT split-flap clock with weather forecast.